 Click here to open up the map in Google Maps

-So if you’re really looking into finding a hike in Tucson we highly recommend this one.
-Seven Falls has it all.
-And depending on the conditions, you may even end up doing a minor river crossing during the hike.
-While we were there it was extremely dry and even the waterfalls were VERY small.
-Ultimately it was a wonderful hike with awesome views of Sanoras and other cacti we’ve never seen before.
+The day we did the hike it was extremely dry and even the waterfalls were VERY small.
+Ultimately it was a wonderful hike with awesome views of Saguaros and other cacti we’ve never seen before.

-On top of that you will have to pay for the shuttle if you don’t want to walk the whole way.
-So bring a little bit of money with you.
 The ticket machine does take credit cards, but you never know with technology these days, so bring a bit of cash too just to be safe!

 How to get to 7 Falls